 If you are carrying livestock, please contact us on 1800 884 305 to make your booking.

-All dogs entering Tasmania are subject to quarantine entry conditions and must be treated for Hydatid Tape Worm within 14 days prior to entering Tasmania.
+All dogs entering Tasmania are subject to biosecurity entry conditions and must be treated for Hydatid Tape Worm within 14 days prior to entering Tasmania.
 Documentary proof of this treatment such as a receipt or vet's subscription is required.
 For more information, call the Dogs to Tasmania Info Line on 1800 684 215 or refer to this information page.

 Some birds, chickens and ducks may travel on Spirit of Tasmania.
-Quarantine restrictions may apply to ferrets entering Tasmania.
+Biosecurity restrictions may apply to ferrets entering Tasmania.
 For further information please call Department of Primary Industries, Parks, Water and Environment on 1300 368 550.